 - IMC 0609, "Significance Determination Process," Appendix M, "Significance Determination Process Using Qualitative Criteria."
 Having received stakeholder feedback on its initially proposed changes to Appendix M, the NRC staff is preparing a revised approach, which is described in Enclosure 2 of SECY-18-0045 (ADAMS Accession No. ML18059A155).
-The staff plans to re-engage with stakeholders in the coming months to review the changes and address any additional feedback.
+The NRC staff made a draft revision to Appendix M publicly available (ADAMS Accession No. ML18257A025) and discussed it with stakeholders in September 2018.
+The NRC staff will solicit feedback at an October 2018 public meeting on the ROP.
 Based on the changes contemplated, at the present time, the staff does not expect that Commission approval will be required. - Changes to the engineering inspections that will improve effectiveness and efficiency of the inspections.
 The changes will be implemented in CY 2020. - 39.
-Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.
+Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.12